Trump Still Insists Millions Voted Illegally. (There's Still No Evidence Of That)

 The Trump team has yet to provide evidence of widespread voter fraud.

-Back in November, Donald Trump tweeted something similar to what he told the CEOs this week, saying (without providing evidence) that he "won the popular vote if you deduct the millions of people who voted illegally."
+Back in November, Donald Trump tweeted something similar to what he told lawmakers this week, saying (without providing evidence) that he "won the popular vote if you deduct the millions of people who voted illegally."
 He later also alleged, once again without evidence, that there was "serious voter fraud" in three states.

 Those are some heavy accusations.
 When asked for evidence shortly thereafter, Jason Miller, a senior communications adviser for Trump's campaign, did provide two sources.
 However, those proved to have some major problems.